 Resveratrol is an antioxidant found in grapes and red wine (yaaaas).
 When applied topically, it helps protect the skin from the environment and free radical damage.
 It also has calming properties and can reduce redness in the skin.

 Ferulic Acid is an antioxidant found in plant cell walls, mostly bran.
 It works like Resveratrol to protect the skin from ‘environmental assault’ (as Paula’s Choice poetically put it), and also enhances stability of topical applications of other AXOs (fancy way of saying antioxidants) like Vitamin C. For this reason, I have been MIXING this serum and the Ascorbyl Glucoside Solution 12%. *DOUBLE UP UNH UNH*

 This one does feel a little oilier going on, which is weird considering there is no oil in the product.
-And – that means I can’t do the cocktail with the Ascorbyl Glucoside in the morning too much, and therefore – still need a stand alone AM vitamin C serum.
-This serum also feels kind of warm a I apply it, and this feeling is enhanced if there is any moisture on my skin. it isn’t uncomfortable, it is just unexpected from a serum that has not mention of being thermogenic.
+And – that means I can’t do the cocktail with the Ascorbyl Glucoside in the morning too much, and therefore – still need a stand-alone AM vitamin C serum.
+This serum also feels kind of warm when I apply it, and this feeling is enhanced if there is any moisture on my skin. it isn’t uncomfortable, it is just unexpected from a serum that has no mention of being thermogenic.
 I kind of like it!

 That being said, I do love the serum, and will likely repurchase this one!

 Full disclosure – I did not mean to get this product.
 I MEANT to order the Alpha Lipoic Acid 5%. woopsie.

 Alpha Arbutin 2% + HA is a skin brightener and lightener – targeting dark spots and hyper-pigmentation.
 Think- acne scars, freckles, age spots.
 It is more gentle and less irritating than other skin brightening cosmetic ingredients.
 The HA, or hyaluronic acid, they say is added for ‘enhanced delivery’.